 - Logging, reporting, forensics—If a security incident occurs, forensics analysis and reporting based on user information rather than just IP addresses provides a more complete picture of the incident.
 For example, you can use the pre-defined User/Group Activity to see a summary of the web activity of individual users or user groups, or the SaaS Application Usage report to see which users are transferring the most data over unsanctioned SaaS applications.

 To enforce user- and group-based policies, the firewall must be able to map the IP addresses in the packets it receives to usernames.
 User-ID provides many mechanisms to collect this User Mapping information.
 For example, the User-ID agent monitors server logs for login events and listens for syslog messages from authenticating services.
-To identify mappings for IP addresses that the agent didn’t map, you can configure the firewall to redirect HTTP requests to a Captive Portal login.
+To identify mappings for IP addresses that the agent didn’t map, you can configure Authentication Policy to redirect HTTP requests to an Authentication Portal login.
 You can tailor the user mapping mechanisms to suit your environment, and even use different mechanisms at different sites to ensure that you are safely enabling access to applications for all users, in all locations, all the time.

 To enable user- and group-based policy enforcement, the firewall requires a list of all available users and their corresponding group memberships so that you can select groups when defining your policy rules.
 The firewall collects Group Mapping information by connecting directly to your LDAP directory server, or using XML API integration with your directory server.